cjsigmon/Data-Visualization-Final/README.md

 # Viewing

-Research:is found in the the "790 Final Write up" PDF.
+Research can be found in the the "790 Final Write up" PDF.
+A deployment of the dashboard can be viewed at https://cjsigmon.github.io/final/

 # Setup